NikazaInc/location-services-sdk-android/doc/SDK.md

 * If `NikazaConstants.API_INVOCATION_RSSI_DIFFERENCE` is set to 30 then Nikaza API calls are triggered only if the RSSI changes by at least 30dBm once a beacon is found.
 Default 20.
 * `NikazaConstants.LOST_TIMEOUT` defines the amount of time in milliseconds to wait (after a beacon is lost) before trigerring an exit event to Nikaza backend.
 Default 10000.
 * If `NikazaConstants.POWER_SAVING_MODE = false` GPS polling is more frequent.
 Note that this will drain the battery faster.
 Default true.
-* If `NikazaConstants.AutoWiFiON = true` the SDK will automatically turn on the devices WiFi.
+* If `NikazaConstants.AutoWiFiON = true` the SDK will automatically turn on the devices' WiFi.
 Default false.
+* If `NikazaConstants.wifiBeacon = true` the SDK will detect nearby Nikaza WiFi beacons.
+This functionality will work even when bluetooth is off on the phone.

 ##### Register for callbacks